-In order to teach G to your child effectively, you must know how to say it yourself.
 I will teach you tactile, verbal, and visual cues as well.

-At this level, your child will learn how to say G in the beginning (initial), middle (medial), and end (final) position of words.
-The mouth has to coordinate and move muscles differently depending on where the sound falls within a word.
+At this level, it is important to practice saying the sound in the beginning (initial), middle (medial), and end (final) position.
+Your child's mouth has to coordinate and move muscles differently depending on where the sound falls within a word.

-It is normal if this stage lasts longer than syllables.
+This stage may last longer than the previous and that is to be expected.
 However, don’t get stuck here if your child misses a word here or there.
 100% accuracy is rare and not necessary!

-Visit G Sentence Level Games to get started
+Visit G Functional Games to get started